zonca/jupyterhub-deploy-kubernetes-jetstream/DEPLOY.md

 <https://github.com/zonca/docker-jupyter-cdms-light>

-This is setup with autobuild, currently doesn't have any customization, but we can make pull requests to this repository to add additional packages.
+This is setup with [autobuild on DockerHub](https://hub.docker.com/r/zonca/docker-jupyter-cdms-light), currently doesn't have any customization, but we can make pull requests to this repository to add additional packages.
 As examples, checkout the `Dockerfile` files in <https://github.com/zonca/jupyter-docker-stacks-centos7>